nighthawkcoders/spring-idea/README.md

 </OL>

 # How to deploy Spring on Raspberry Pi
-Basic ides is to run a JAR.
 A Java program runs servlets, aka the Java-enabled web server.
 Servlets work on the server-side.
 Servlets are capable of handling complex requests obtained from web server.
 ![Visual of Web Service](https://github.com/nighthawkcoders/spring-idea/blob/master/assets/javaservlets.png)

 First you need to install Java on your Raspberry Pi.
 The default as of this writing is OpenJDK 11.